Dora Plus Sub-Action 1.2 Doctoral students mobility (for UT students)

 The grant is intended to support the study mobility of doctoral degree students into foreign universities or research institutions.
 Study mobility means physical relocation to a foreign country in order to study, participate in training or in non-formal or informal learning.

-A doctoral degree student may apply for the grant for multiple times within his or her nominal study time (it can`t be applied and used during extension year or academic leave), taking into account that each minimum period of study mobility is 31 calendar days and the grant is available for a total of 10 months in maximum.
+A doctoral degree student may apply for the grant for multiple times within his or her study time, taking into account that each minimum period of study mobility is 31 calendar days and the grant is available for a total of 10 months in maximum.

 The grant can be applied for in order to cover the travel costs and the accommodation and living costs related to study mobility.